apmiller108/tmp/README.md

 - [x] Write a feature test for logging out
 - [x] Write a feature test for Signing up
 - [x] Add unit tests for message view components
+- [ ] Add a header to the layout
+- [ ] Add user message destroy action
 - [ ] Add request specs for user messages
 - [ ] Add feature specs for user messages
 - [ ] Make sure registrations works with API